-As part of ongoing investment in our areas of research strength, Teesside University is pleased to offer a number of fully-funded PhD studentships to exceptional doctoral candidates to commence in October 2019.
-Candidates are required to select a topic area or project title from the available topics and projects in four of our academic Schools:
+As part of ongoing investment in our areas of research strength, Teesside University is pleased to offer a number of fully-funded PhD studentships to exceptional doctoral candidates to commence on 5 October 2020.
+These will be based at our new National Horizons Centre.
+Candidates are required to select a project title from the following BioSciences studentships:

 Applicants should use the links provided in each topic or project area to the Research Centres and Research Groups identified, or to the named supervisors for each project, to ensure that their application and proposal fits with the research interests and topics defined in the studentships offered.

 The studentships will cover tuition fees and provide an annual tax-free stipend of £15,000 for three years, subject to satisfactory progress.
 Applications are welcome from strong UK and International students.